retireupinc/jackson-api/README.md

 BODY
 ```
 {
-  //Age of the person
+  //Age of the person.
+  //Defaults to 50 if non-number or nothing entered.
   age: 50,

   //Current Annual Salary.
+Drives Social Security Estimate
-Defaults to 60k if not entered.
+  //Defaults to 60k if non-number or nothing entered
   salary: 100000

-  //Amount of total savings.
-The calculation assumes this money is in a qualified account, like an IRA or 401k
+  //Annual Retirement Income Need.
+Inflated by 2.5% yearly.
+  //Defaults to 60k if non-number or nothing entered
+  income: 80000

+  //Amount of total non qualified savings.
+Investment defaulted to 50/50 - SPY/AGG
+  //Defaults to 100k if non-number or nothing entered
-  savings: 500000,
+  nqSavings: 500000,

-  //Investment Strategy
-  // 1) all cash
-  // 2) 80% AGG / 20% SPY
-  // 3) 40% AGG / 60% SPY
-  // 4) 20% AGG / 80% SPY
-  // 5) 0% AGG / 100% SPY
-  strategy: 2,
+  //Amount of total qualified savings.
+Investment defaulted to 50/50 - SPY/AGG
+  //Defaults to 500k if non-number or nothing entered
+  qSavings: 500000

+  //Non Qual Annuity Percentage 0 - 100
+  //Percentage of Non Qual savings moved to Annuity
+  //Defaults to 0 if non-number or nothing entered.
+  //All input rounded to nearest integer and constrained to 0-100
+  nqAnnuity: 50

+  //Qual Annuity Percentage 0 - 100
+  //Percentage of Qual savings moved to Annuity
+  //Defaults to 0 if non-number or nothing entered.
+  //All input rounded to nearest integer and constrained to 0-100
+  qAnnuity: 50

   //Retirement Age
+  //Defaults to 65 if non-number or nothing entered
   retire: 65,

-  //Annuity parameters used.
-Created via /annuity POST.
-If not entered defaults to annuity with 7% compound rollup and 5% withdrawal.
+  //Annuity used.
+  // 1 - PAII with Lifeguard Freedom Flex with 7% bonus and Income Max; 80/20 asset allocation
+  // 2 - PAII with Lifeguard Freedom Flex with 5% bonus and Income Max; 80/20 asset allocation
-  annuity: ###
+  annuity: 1
 }
 ```

 EXAMPLE
 ```
-curl -d '{"age":"50", "savings":"700000", "strategy":"1", "retire": "65"}' -H "Content-Type: application/json" -X POST https://pro-uat.retireup.com/jackson/plan
+curl -d '{"age":"50", "qSavings":"700000", "retire": "65"}' -H "Content-Type: application/json" -X POST https://pro-uat.retireup.com/jackson/plan
 ```

 ## /plan/:id `GET`
-Retrieves a plan outcome with runs at 0%, 25%, 50%, 75% invested in the annuity.
+Retrieves a plan outcome.

 EXAMPLE
 ```